A Sound of Thunder (video game)

-A Sound of Thunder is a 2004 video game for the Game Boy Advance.
-The game was developed by former Möbius Entertainment and published by BAM!
-Entertainment.
-It was released first in Europe on February 28, 2004 before arriving in North America on February 1, 2005.
-The story is based loosely both on the original short story by Ray Bradbury of the same name and follows more closely the plot of the 2005 movie.
-The game was originally also planned for home sixth generation game consoles, including Microsoft Xbox, Nintendo GameCube and the Sony PlayStation 2, but these were canceled as of December 2006.
+A Sound of Thunder is a 2004 video game developed by Möbius Entertainment and published by BAM!
+Entertainment for the Game Boy Advance.
+It was released in Europe on February 28, 2004, before arriving in North America on February 1, 2005.
+The story is loosely based on Ray Bradbury's 1952 short story of the same name, but follows more closely the plot of the 2005 film adaptation.

+Versions for the Microsoft Xbox, GameCube and PlayStation 2, were cancelled as of December 2006.
+Gameplay of the console game was shown in the TV show CSI.

 Plot

 The game mostly follows the plot of the film and retains some of the characters.
 Travis Ryer is a guide and biologist for Time Safari Inc. (TSI), a company which provides time-travel hunting safaris for the rich.
 After a time tourist alters the course of events in the late Cretaceous, the future begins to change as "time waves" bring further consequences due to the butterfly's absence from the course of history.
 Dinosaur-like creatures soon run rampant, and the world becomes progressively overgrown with tropical vegetation.

 Travis learns from Dr. Sonia Rand, inventor of the time machine, that a butterfly was brought back from the past on the last safari.
 He tries going back to reset the timeline, but is turned back by a "cleanup crew" from TSI.
 The crew disappears, however, due to the changes in history.
 Ryer gets in contact with one of the tourists, Ted Eckles (spelled Eckels in the film), who informs him it was his friend Christian Middleton who was responsible.
 On the way to Middleton's place, Eckles is killed as a time wave arrives.
 Middleton is discovered dead, but Ryer manages to retrieve the butterfly, get back to TSI and enter the time machine.
 Right afterwards, a time wave arrives and gets rid of the vegetation and animals, implying the timeline was set right.